Tsipras – Lafazanis renew clash for mid-June

 The purpose of SYRIZA’s Central Committee convention which took place this weekend is to prepare for the upcoming summer “founding convention”, which will address a number of internal operations.

-The two prevailing figures in SYRIZA are party president Alexis Tsipras and the head of the “Left Platform” Panagiotis Lafazanis.
+The two prevailing divs in SYRIZA are party president Alexis Tsipras and the head of the “Left Platform” Panagiotis Lafazanis.
 Party president Alexis Tsipras has been accused of adopting a more hegemonic perspective in the party, by asking the smaller parties comprising the SYRIZA coalition be “absorbed”, with SYRIZA becoming a more “traditional” party.

 Mr. Lafazanis accused Mr. Tsipras of attempting to silence opposition voices within the party and insisted that the SYRIZA maintains its coalition nature by preserving the integrity of the smaller parties.
 Despite predictions of an all-out war between the two sides, none of the two seemed to be willing to create a major upheaval.